una-tapa/pellmont-file/README.md

 ## Jar
 I am not sure if you would like to try.. but just thought to upload.
 - I uploaded `com.ibm.ws.webcontainer.security_1_0.48.jar` that has a switch to not to add the hashtable.
+- Please save a copy of original jar, and place the jar under `\wlp\lib` directory.
-- The code change can be checked in `WebProviderAuthenticatorHelper.jad`, which is not elegant code..
+- The code change I made can be checked in `WebProviderAuthenticatorHelper.jad`, which is not elegant code..
+I need to work on my skill.
 - To turn on/off, please see `jvm.options`.
 Please place it under the same directory where `sever.xml` and `bootstrap.properties` are.